gsylvie/git-reverse.sh/README.md

 previously corrupted by this script.

 ## What Does It Do?
-Your repo looks like this:
+If your repo looks like this:

 ![Repo with normal chronology](https://bit-booster.com/git-reverse/orig.png)